t1m4lc/zamzamxp/content/activities/nepal/paragliding/pokhara-tandem.md

   - "Personal expenses"
   - "Tips for pilot (optional)"
 bestTime: "October-April (best), possible year-round"
+reviews:
+  - name: "Sophie Chen"
+    initials: "SC"
+    location: "Singapore"
+    quote: "Flying over Pokhara with the Annapurnas in the background was absolutely breathtaking!
+Biswash was a fantastic pilot - calm, professional, and made me feel completely safe..."
+    rating: 5
+  - name: "Mark Stevens"
+    initials: "MS"
+    location: "Australia"
+    quote: "This was my first time paragliding and it exceeded all expectations!
+The views of Phewa Lake and the mountains were incredible.
+Professional team and smooth experience..."
+    rating: 5
+  - name: "Elena Rodriguez"
+    initials: "ER"
+    location: "Spain"
+    quote: "What an amazing experience!
+The takeoff from Sarangkot was smooth and the flight was peaceful yet exhilarating.
+Photos and videos were a nice bonus.
+Highly recommend..."
+    rating: 5
 ---

 # Feel the Freedom of Flight